Eco-Friendly Options

 • Membrane-style roof reflects heat away to decrease energy consumption

-• Donating leftover food and composting food waste to reduce landfill use
+• In conjunction with its food/beverage provider (Amway Grand Plaza Hotel), donates leftover food and composts food waste to reduce landfill use

 Stay

-Environmental initiatives at the JW Marriott Grand Rapids include reducing energy and water consumption, increasing recycling and purchasing only green cleaners.
+Environmental initiatives at the JW Marriott Grand Rapids include reducing energy and water consumption, guest room recycling and electric car charging.

 Hyatt Place Grand Rapids South became the city’s first LEED-certified hotel in 2009.
 (LEED is a system that evaluates the sustainability of buildings.)